Maltese Grooming Guide

 Malteses have minimal shedding and require occasional brushing.
 While Malteses shed very little, regular grooming is still important for skin health and early detection of lumps or skin issues.

-With a typical weight of 4-7 lbs and lifespan of 12-15 yrs, the Maltese requires thoughtful care tailored to their specific breed characteristics.
+Between the 4-7 lbs adult size and 12-15 yrs lifespan, the Maltese has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 Living with a Maltese means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Brushing & Coat Care